ehsan-ali-th/wavedorm2pwl/readme.md

 ### Copy the content of the ngspice_output.txt file into Xschem or Ngspice netlist file and run the simulation

-Issuing a `plot` command should graph a "true mixed signal input" plot similar to the following image:
+Issuing an Ngspice `plot` command should graph a "true mixed signal input" plot similar to the following image:

 ![Digital signal input using voltage source PWL](./images/inputs_plot.png)